wp-plugins/zedity/readme.txt

 License: GPLv3
 License URI: http://zedity.com/license/freewp

-An innovative editor with unprecedented possibilities and flexibility to create your desired content very easily, like never before!
+The next generation editor to create your content with unprecedented possibilities and flexibility, quickly and extremely easily, like never before!

 == Description ==
 With a modern and sleek user interface to accomplish advanced operations in just few clicks and real drag&drop, Zedity is the next generation Editor: it gives you unprecedented flexibility and possibilities to create any desired content amazingly easily, like never before.